Jacob's Trouble Comes Before Deliverance

 God warns of severe judgment and national distress, but His covenant purposes ensure that His people will not be ultimately destroyed.

-4 These are the words that Yahweh spoke concerning Israel and concerning Judah.
+4 These are the words that the LORD spoke concerning Israel and Judah.

-6 Ask now, and see whether a man travails with child.
-Why do I see every man with his hands on his waist, as a woman in travail, and all faces are turned pale?
+6 Ask now, and see: Can a male give birth?
+Why then do I see every man with his hands on his stomach like a woman in labor and every face turned pale?

-7 Alas! for that day is great, so that none is like it.
-It is even the time of Jacob’s trouble; but he will be saved out of it.
+7 How awful that day will be!
+None will be like it!
+It is the time of Jacob’s distress, but he will be saved out of it.

 God warns of severe judgment and national distress, but His covenant purposes ensure that His people will not be ultimately destroyed.